 Fast ForWord classes are held 5 days a week for 8 weeks (6 week classes are available during the summer).

 Mind Matters is an authorized provider for Cogmed, a web-based program that can help improve attention by improving working memory.
 Both children and adults may benefit, especially those with ADD/ADHD.
 Following an initial evaluation, the program requires a commitment of 30-45 minutes a day, 5 days a week, for 5 weeks of computer work at home.
 Clients will have weekly check in appointments with our office, either by phone or in person, and we will assess their progress.
-Start the program any time by calling our office at (209) 728-2184 or email the office through this form.
-We'll reply by the end of the next business day.

 From the Cogmed website: